vokya/english-for-designers/08-thesis-presentation/index.md

 # 🎓 Thesis presentation

-## Visual Identity for Elementary School
+## Visual Identity for Elementary School in the village of Měšice

 by Anna Vokounová